JvanKatwijk/qt-dab/README.md

  *   sudo apt-get install qtbase5-dev libqt5svg5-dev
  *   sudo apt-get install libfdk-aac-dev

-If you want to use a physical device - e.g. an SDRplay, or an AIRspy you need to install the driver libraries for these devices as well.
+If you want to use a physical device - e.g. a DABstick, an SDRplay, or an AIRspy you need to install the driver libraries for these devices as well.
+For most common devices repositories of common Linux distributions contain a driver library.

-for SDRplay devices you should download the - proprietary - driver software from the SDRplay site.
+for SDRplay devices one should download the - proprietary - driver software from the SDRplay site.
 For the AIRspy the bullseye repository provides a library.